-Students receive four report cards.
+Students receive four report cards at the conclusion of each quarter.
+In addition, students receive a progress report midway through each quarter.
 All reports at Conservatory Lab are standards based.
-Students receive a number score from 1-4 on each standard based on their demonstrated level of mastery.
+Students receive a grade based on each standard and their demonstrated level of mastery.